 The city is a fascinating place to visit, with culture and history oozing out of every corner.
 I’m in no doubt it’s one of the best places to visit in Germany!

-The city has many other interesting sights too such as Alexanderplatz and the Olympiastadion, which hosted the 1936 Olympics under the Nazi regime.
+The city has many other interesting sights, such as Alexanderplatz and the Olympiastadion, which hosted the 1936 Olympics under the Nazi regime.

-Whether you’re spending 3 days in Berlin, or you are there for longer, there is no shortage of stuff to do.
+Whether you’re spending 3 days in Berlin, or there for longer, there is no shortage of stuff to do.
 I will detail some of the best in this article.

-If you’re wondering what to do in Berlin during your trip, then read on!
+If you’re wondering what to do in Berlin during your trip, read on!

 Centre of Berlin

-Alexanderplatz is the largest square in Germany and is a great place to head if you want to check out some of Berlin most popular tourist attractions.
+Alexanderplatz is the largest square in Germany and is a great place to head if you want to check out some of Berlin’s most popular tourist attractions.